IBM/blockchain-enabled-crowdfunding/README.md

     OrgAffiliation: <affiliation>
     ChainCodeName: <Chaincode-Name>
 ```
-> Note: In this pattern, we are using admin credentails directly for executing transactions and not registering a new user.
+> Note: In this pattern, we are using admin credentails directly for executing transactions.

 Next, on the command terminal go to `blockchain-enabled-crowdfunding` directory, and execute the below commands:
 ```
   cd fabric-java-sdk-app
   mvn clean install
   ibmcloud cf push
 ```
 Login to `IBM Cloud`.
 On the `Dashboard`, verify that an app `blockchain-enabled-crowdfunding-java` is running fine.